Bose-Einstein Condensate (BEC)

-Bose-Einstein condensate (BEC) can be regarded as matter made from matter waves.
-It is formed when a gas composed of a certain kind of particles, referred to as “bosonic” particles, is cooled very close to absolute zero.
-At this temperature, the matter wavelength becomes so large that the wavelike atoms overlap and start to oscillate in concert, forming BEC.
+BEC can be described as matter created from matter waves.
+It is formed when a gas composed of specific particles – “bosonic” particles – is cooled very close to absolute zero.
+At this low temperature, the wavelength of the matter becomes so large that the wave-like atoms oscillate harmoniously and become indistinguishable, thus forming BEC.

-This condensate consists of a macroscopic number of particles, all of which are in a single quantum state (i.e., the ground state of the system).
-Bose-Einstein condensate is a phase transition governed by the wave nature of the particles, as opposed to interactions between them.
+This condensate consists of a macroscopic number of particles, all of which have entered the same energy state – the ground state of the system.
+When all the particles are locked in the same quantum state they act as one.
+BEC is a phase transition determined by the wave nature of the particles, instead of the interactions between them.

 Cameras for Bose-Einstein Condensate